uikit/uikit-site/docs/pages/drop.md

 ## Boundary

 By default, the drop automatically changes its positions if it exceeds the viewport or any other parent scrolling ancestor.
 It will flip its position to the other side to prevent it from covering the toggle and shift its alignment to fit into the viewport.
-To set a different boundary other than the scrolling ancestors, just add the `boundary: SELECTOR` option to the `uk-drop` attribute using a selector for the boundary.
+To set a different boundary other than the scrolling ancestor, just add the `boundary: SELECTOR` option to the `uk-drop` attribute using a selector for the boundary.

 ```html
 <div class="my-class">